mjmanley/PredictiveModeling/pm_service_api_persist.md

 {: codeblock}

-Use the following terminal command to assign your token value to the environment variable access_token:
+Use the following terminal command to assign your token value to the environment `access_token` variable:

 ```
 access_token="<token_value>"
 ```
 {: codeblock}

-Next, to save the pipeline and the pipeline model, you'll create the pipeline and pipeline model metadata, create the pipeline and pipeline model version, and upload the pipeline and pipeline model version.
-See the following sections for details.
+Save the pipeline and the pipeline model.
+Create the pipeline and pipeline model metadata, create the pipeline and pipeline model version, and upload the pipeline and pipeline model version.

 ### Creating pipeline metadata

-To create metadata for your pipeline, describe the basic properties of your pipeline in a curl request as shown in the following example:
+To create metadata for your pipeline, describe the basic properties of your pipeline in a `curl` request as shown in the following example:

 ```